Joe Biden’s legacy rests with Kamala Harris. Can he help her win?

 The risk is that Mr. Biden is famously gaffe-prone, and he could take her campaign off-message.

 More broadly, Ms. Harris also owns Mr. Biden’s record, for better or worse, be it on the economy, immigration, or the escalating war in the Middle East.
-Ms. Harris is seen as more sympathetic to the Palestinian cause than Mr. Biden, which could help her in battleground Michigan, with its large Arab-American community.
+Ms. Harris is seen as more sympathetic to the Palestinian cause than Mr. Biden, which could help her in battleground Michigan, with its large Arab American community.
 But Ms. Harris also can’t risk alienating Democratic supporters of Israel.

-“If [Biden] can accomplish some sort of breakthrough on the Middle East that stabilizes the situation and makes it less of a central issue, that would be helpful to the Democratic ticket,” says Julian Zelizer, a professor of history and public affairs at Princeton University, in an email.
+“If [Mr. Biden] can accomplish some sort of breakthrough on the Middle East that stabilizes the situation and makes it less of a central issue, that would be helpful to the Democratic ticket,” says Julian Zelizer, a professor of history and public affairs at Princeton University, in an email.
 “Moreover, any major progress on domestic issues, even using executive power, could be beneficial since Harris’s record is tied to his.”

 This “highly unusual moment” differs from 1968